The year was turning.

 According to 2018 research by Google, 53% of mobile users leave a site that takes longer than three seconds to load.
 Unfortunately, most websites perform comparatively weaker and end up losing significant amounts of dollars.

 Yes!
 Today's buyers are impatient, and slow sites can kill your conversions affecting your bottom line.

 Page Speed has a significant impact on:

-- Convert - How many of them became your customers.
+- Convert - How many of engaged visitors become your customers

 Check your page speed in Google PageSpeed Insights.

 1. Image Optimization